 What to Know About the New Federal Regulations for Energy Efficiency

-The Department of Energy (DOE) continuously implements rules aimed at reducing energy consumption and pollution in the United States.
-With the newest 2023 HVAC regulatory changes now in effect, you may wonder how the new rules impact new air conditioning systems, energy efficiency and if they mean you will have to replace your existing AC system.
-Here are the answers to the most frequently asked questions on this topic.
+The Department of Energy (DOE) frequently releases new rules focused on reducing energy consumption and pollution in the United States.
+With the newest 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new AC units, energy efficiency and the need to replace your existing AC system.
+Here are the answers to the most frequently asked questions on these new standards.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new guidelines, which took effect on January1, 2023, apply to new air conditioners and heat pumps.
-These updates are supposed to standardize and optimize energy efficiency, create more environmentally friendly options and set new standards for refrigerants and testing methods.
+The new rules, which took effect on January1, 2023, apply to new air conditioning systems and heat pumps.
+These changes are designed to standardize and optimize energy efficiency, create more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps receive a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a typical cooling season divided by the electricity consumed.
-The higher the SEER rating, the more energy efficient the model is, as it can remove the same level of heat using less energy.
-This rating system has been an industry standard since the 1970s, allowing consumers to easily evaluate different AC units and choose ones that meet their energy efficiency needs.
+All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) indicating the level of cooling output over a normal cooling season (in British thermal units or BTUs) divided by the energy consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the unit is, as it can remove the same amount of heat using a lesser amount of energy.
+This rating method has been an industry standard since the 1970s, empowering consumers to easily compare different AC units and choose ones that meet their energy efficiency desires.

-Quite a few air conditioners also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not factor in seasonal changes and instead measures the unit’s efficiency during peak performance.
-EER is used for calculating an air conditioning system's operation during the hottest days of the year.
+Some air conditioning units also earn an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not account for seasonal changes and instead evaluates the unit’s efficiency during peak performance.
+EER is used for identifying an air conditioner’s abilities during the hottest days of the year.

-Heat pump heating efficiency is measured using the heating seasonal performance factor (HSPF).
-This ratio determines the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
-Like SEER and EER, a higher HSPF rating signifies better energy efficiency.
-HSPF has been a common heating efficiency metric since the late 1980s.
+Heat pump heating efficiency is tested utilizing the heating seasonal performance factor (HSPF).
+This ratio figures the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
+A lot like SEER and EER, a higher HSPF rating signifies greater energy efficiency.
+HSPF has been a common heating efficiency calculation since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the latest ways to evaluate AC and heat pump efficiency.
-These brand-new standards give homeowners a more accurate idea of their energy use when they purchase a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the most recent ways to evaluate air conditioning and heat pump efficiency.
+These new standards give homeowners a more reliable picture of their energy use when they buy a particular AC unit or heat pump.

-SEER2-compliant units also use updated refrigerants with reduced global warming potential (GWP) and ozone depletion potential (ODP) compared to refrigerants used in the past.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new HVAC systems.
+SEER2-compliant units also use updated refrigerants with reduced global warming potential (GWP) and ozone depletion potential (ODP) compared to previous refrigerants.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for repairing older units, but they won’t be allowed in new Air conditioning systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system evaluation criteria mean SEER2, EER2 and HSPF2 are more exact.
-They include testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t factor into calculations.
+The changes in HVAC system assessment requirements mean SEER2, EER2 and HSPF2 are more exact.
+They involve testing equipment under more practical field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.

 • Air conditioners installed in the North: 13.4 SEER2 (14 SEER)